 As Singapore is on its way to becoming a smoke-free city by increasing the number of places where smoking is prohibited, many young people do not agree that placing bans and restrictions on smoking are the most effective solutions to get smokers to quit.

 The country should be more open towards introducing less harmful alternatives such as electronic cigarettes (e-cigarettes) to those who are on the road to quitting tobacco, they say.
+There are many drug rehab in gainesville which have implemented many ways to help people with addiction of any kind.
+Currently, e-cigarettes and vaping products are banned in Singapore, unlike the United States where it’s easy to purchase the best vape and e juice supplies with just a few clicks over the internet.

 To reduce the dangers of second-hand smoke and discourage smoking in public, many human-traffic heavy places will no longer have smoking zones.
 Food and Beverage outlets will no longer be allowed to apply for smoking corners.
+A strict program shall be implemented where addicts shall be checked in rehabs via rehabnear.me and many other authentic sources as such.

 The efforts are accelerating in Orchard Road as smoking corners that are part of food outlets must cease from June 30 next year.
 Smoking will only be permitted at NEA designated smoking areas within the shopping belt.